-2. Select the Split By Identity decision node to fork the experience for qualifying users based on whether they are Zeta Known, Customer Known, or completely unknown.
+1. Select the Split By Identity decision node to fork the experience for qualifying users based on whether they are Known to the Customer, Known to Zeta, or completely Unknown.

-This will ensure that if a qualifying user is reachable on Email (i.e. has at least one email address associated as a contact), they will receive the experience defined under the Email Channel path, similarly, if the qualifying user is reachable on SMS (has at least one phone number associated as a contact), they will receive the experience defined under the SMS Channel path.
+Every user who goes down a branch will receive messaging on all channels selected, so long as they’re reachable.
+For example, if a qualifying user is reachable on email (i.e. has at least one email address associated as a contact), they will receive the experience defined under the Email Channel path.
+Similarly, if that user is reachable on SMS (has at least one phone number associated as a contact), they will also receive the campaign defined under the SMS channel path.

 Please check out Automated Channel Optimization to see how you can use Zeta AI to optimize for channels to engage in order to maximize the conversion metrics.

 Split By Property

 Splitting an Experience by a Property on a person’s profile enables the Marketers to split by property and make decisions based on data on the profile.

 References any data that resides on the user’s profile (eg, city, state, zip, age, subscription_preference, etc.)